MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 - Installs the Configuration Manager client to support running tasks such as the **Install Application** or **Install Software Updates** tasks.
 - Runs the additional tasks.
 - Removes the Configuration Manager client.
-- Syspreps the device so that after the task sequence completes and the device reboots, it can rerun Windows Setup and OOBE which then launches the Autopilot deployment.
+- Syspreps the device so that after the task sequence completes and the device reboots, it can rerun Windows Setup and OOBE, which then launches the Autopilot deployment.

 The above steps are necessary if additional tasks need to run during the task sequence.
 However, if additional tasks don't need to run during the task sequence, then several of the above steps aren't needed.
 Running the above steps when they aren't needed can potentially cause several issues including:

-- Needlessly adding a lot of time to the deployment process.
+- Needlessly adding time to the deployment process.
 - Needlessly installing the Configuration Manager client on the device.
 It's best practice to avoid installing the Configuration Manager client if it's never needed during the task sequence and if it's eventually going to be uninstalled.
 - Needlessly running Windows Setup and OOBE multiple times.
 - Needlessly running Sysprep.